remult/remult/docs/docs/installation/framework/sveltekit.md

 ### Setup Completed

 Your SvelteKit project with Remult is now up and running.
-You can now proceed to the [next step of the tutorial](./entities.md) to start building your task list app.